nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 * Sensor Client gets sensor data from one or more :ref:`Sensor Server(s) <bt_mesh_sensor_srv_readme>`.

 The model handling is implemented in :file:`src/model_handler.c`.
-A :c:struct:`k_delayed_work` item is submitted recursively to periodically request sensor data.
+A :c:struct:`k_work_delayable` item is submitted recursively to periodically request sensor data.

 Requirements
 ************